Proactive cyber defence: Context

-Current status

 The National Strategy to Secure Cyberspace, a book written by George W. Bush, was published in February 2003 outlining the initial framework for both organizing and prioritizing efforts to secure the cyberspace.
 It highlighted the necessity for public-private partnerships.
 In this book, proactive threads include the call to deter malicious activity and prevent cyber attacks against America's critical infrastructures.

-The notion of "proactive defence" has a rich history.
-The hype of "proactive cyber defence" reached its zenith around 1994, under the auspices of Information Warfare.
-Much of the current doctrine related to proactive cyber defence was fully developed by 1995.
-Now most of the discussions around proactive defence in the literature are much less "proactive" than the earlier discussions in 1994.
-Present-day proactive cyber defence strategy was conceived within the context of the rich discussion that preceded it, existing doctrine and real proactive cyber defence programs that have evolved globally over the past decade.

 As one of the founding members of Canada's interdepartmental committee on Information Warfare, Dr. Robert Garigue and Dave McMahon pointed out that "strategic listening, core intelligence, and proactive defence provide time and precision.
 Conversely, reacting in surprise is ineffective, costly and leaves few options.
 Strategic deterrence needs a credible offensive, proactive defence and information peacekeeping capability in which to project power and influence globally through Cyberspace in the defence of the nation.
 Similarly, deterrence and diplomacy are required in the right dosage to dissuade purposeful interference with the national critical cyber infrastructures in influence in the democratic process by foreign states.